View a markdown version of this page

 Use kill -9 PID to stop the process.
 Replace PID with the process ID.

-Alternatively, start the dev server on a different port: agentcore dev --port 3000
+Alternatively, start the dev server on a different port: agentcore dev -p 3000

 Region mismatch